RongYu98/Play-Visualizer/README.md

 __Change Log:__

+5/28/16:
+- Selected player is highlighted in yellow -IG
+- Prevented paths from being drawn outside of field -IG

 5/26/16:
 - Select works every way indended, i != this.i
 - Added ability to delete individual players or all players -IG